 - Heat 1 Tablespoon of the olive oil in the frying pan over medium high heat.

-- Add the pork chops to the pan, without the marinade (it will be used in a later step).
+- Add the pork chops to the pan, reserving the marinade for a later step.

-- Cook for 3 to 4 minutes per side, until the pork is barely pink inside.
+- Sear for 2 to 3 minutes per side, until the pork is browned.

-- Add the marinade to the frying pan and bring to a boil.
+- Meanwhile, add the marinade to the frying pan and bring to a boil, stirring occasionally.

-- Simmer for 5 minutes to reduce some of the liquid.
+- Reduce the heat to medium-low and simmer for 5 minutes to reduce the liquid.

-- Return the pork chops to the pan and coat with the marinade.
+- When the pork chops are finished baking, add them to the pan and coat with the sauce.